Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Summary and discussion

 There is room to further enhance and extend the proposed approach.
-Rigorous analysis of convergence or detailed analysis of the interplay between the error tolerance $\epsilon$, the number of total evaluations needed and the accuracy of the resulting posterior approximation seems difficult to establish but would be beneficial.
-Our approach inherits the well-known downsides of \mh{} such as its random-walk behaviour.
-This is not a major concern because most accept/reject decisions are done efficiently based on the GP surrogate alone.
-One could still investigate if the proposed approach could be used together with other MCMC techniques such as Hamiltonian Monte Carlo and if this leads to improvements.
+Detailed analysis of the interplay between the error tolerance $\epsi$, the number of total evaluations needed and the accuracy of the resulting posterior approximation would be beneficial but seems difficult to establish.
 For global optimisation, one could extend \gpmh{} to work with simulated annealing.
-Alternatives for controlling the accuracy of the \mh{} accept/reject test and adaptive adjustment of the number of repeated simulations in SL case could also be investigated.
+The use of \gpmh{} for the very challenging case of high-dimensional parameters, improved modelling of the log-likelihood variance and alternative criteria for controlling the accuracy of the \mh{} accept/reject test could also be investigated.

-\acks{The computations were performed on resources provided by UNINETT Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway.
-This research was funded by the Norwegian Research Council FRIPRO grant no.~299941 and by the European Research Council grant no.~742158.}
+\vbox{ \acks{Some of the computations were performed on resources provided by UNINETT Sigma2 - the National Infrastructure for High Performance Computing and Data Storage in Norway.
+This research was funded by the Norwegian Research Council FRIPRO grant no.~299941 and by the European Research Council grant no.~742158.} }